 "The creation of Mid-Kansas, which required vision and determination by our Members, has provided many opportunities for growth.
 They were able to expand their territory, upgrade transmission lines, and ultimately, provide reliable energy at the lowest possible cost to even more people.
 Our Members remain committed to serving the needs of the now approximately 400,000 cooperative Members in central and western Kansas," said Stuart Lowry, president and CEO of Mid-Kansas Electric, LLC.
 “This means that even more Kansans are now part of a Member-owned system and have access to reliable energy at the lowest possible cost.”

 Mid-Kansas customers receive retail electric service from Mid-Kansas through the six Members that provide both operations and maintenance services throughout the service area.
 The Mid-Kansas Member-Owners are headquartered in the following locations:

 Wheatland Electric Cooperative, Inc.

-These six MKEC Members provide retail service to consumers.
-To see what Member will serve your area, please click on this link.
+These six Mid-Kansas Members provide retail service to their members.
+To see which Member serves your area, please click on this link.

 The Members of Mid-Kansas also provide additional services desired by their rural consumer-owners.
 These businesses include the provision of water supplies, satellite television, wireless broadband internet access, cellular telephone service, commercial electrical services, and propane delivery services.